Emdebian

 • Emdebian Grip - binary-compatible with Debian

 Complete repositories of packages for various architectures, based on coreutils and perl.
 Support for standard Debian tools like debian-installer.
 No functional changes compared to Debian.
-Support is available for i386, amd64, powerpc, armel, mips and mipsel.
-Unofficial Debian ports for armhf, powerpcspe and sh4 are available for unstable.
+Support is available for i386, amd64, powerpc, armel, armhf, mips and mipsel.
+Unofficial Debian ports for powerpcspe and sh4 are available for unstable.

 Emdebian Grip 1.0 (based on Debian 5.0 "Lenny") is already in widespread usage as well as Emdebian Grip 2.0 (based on Debian 6.0 "Squeeze").
 Binary compatibility means that each suite of Emdebian Grip is as close to the stability of the equivalent Debian suite as possible.